BDC Hamburger Icon

 Open row

-Since HR is responsible for many functions, you may need one or more employees to manage it.
+Since HR is responsible for so many functions, you may need one or more employees to manage it.
 There are many ways to structure the hierarchy of those workers.
 Learn why finding the right HR organizational structure matters for your business.

 Editor’s note: Looking for the right HR software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.